 Another aspect of intention is that attention, change and novelty direct energy and information flow as was discovered in the famous Hawthorne effect/observer effect study.
 In a nutshell, there was the alteration of behaviour by the subjects of a study due to their awareness of being observed.
 Every parent is aware of this phenomenon when they give extra attention to their children.
 Children thrive on attention.

 So, how do environmental conditions shape you?
-In environmental psychology this is called ‘priming’ and it refers to the passive, subtle and unobtrusive activation of relevant mental representations by external, environmental stimuli.
+In environmental psychology, this is called ‘priming’ and it refers to the passive, subtle and unobtrusive activation of relevant mental representations by external, environmental stimuli.
 Priming research has shown that the mere passive perception of environmental events directly triggers higher mental processes in the absence of any involvement by conscious, intentional processes.
 “Over 200 studies have shown such priming effects on impression formation as well as on social behaviour.
-An extraordinarily wide range of behaviours can be affected by subtle environmental stimuli, such as walking speed, speech volume, academic performance, economic decisions,” says John Bargh, Professor of Psychology and Cognitive Science, Yale University.
+An extraordinarily wide range of behaviours can be affected by subtle environmental stimuli, such as walking speed, speech volume, academic performance, economic decisions,” says John Bargh, Professor of Psychology and Cognitive Science at Yale University.

-For example, studies have shown that crime rates are famously linked to the number of broken windows, and the amount of litter and graffiti in the area.
-But even asymmetry, clutter and wonky edges promote bad behaviour because such visual disorder primes and activates negative mental metaphors such as ‘crooked politician’, etc. As the old English nursery rhyme suggests, “There was a crooked man, and he walked a crooked mile…And they all lived together in a little-crooked house.”
+For example, studies have shown that crime rates are famously linked to the number of broken windows and the amount of litter and graffiti in the area.
+But even asymmetry, clutter and wonky edges promote bad behaviour because such visual disorder primes and activates negative mental metaphors such as ‘crooked politician’, etc. As the old English nursery rhyme suggests, “There was a crooked man, and he walked a crooked mile…And they all lived together in a little crooked house.”
 On the other hand, studies suggest that if you surround yourself with photos of smart people like Einstein, your creativity and intelligence will be boosted.
-Of course, the biggest priming effect is how we think and talk to ourselves that makes the difference.
+Of course, the biggest priming effect is how we think and talk to ourselves, that makes the difference.
 You could be living in a perfect feng shui environment and lead a miserable life because of negative thinking and limiting beliefs and vice versa.
 The feng shui of Nelson Mandela’s prison cell clearly didn’t affect him in a bad way.

 Placebo (self-fulfilling prophecy) and nocebo (self-defeating prophecy)

 Feng shui works because of the placebo effect or a self-fulfilling prophecy or positive thinking if you like.
 Your belief in the efficacy of feng shui ritual will direct your energy, attention and focus and will dictate how it might work.
 The function of feng shui is to give you clarity, focus, energy and confidence in your own resourcefulness.
-Your inner self-belief that you can achieve your goals is activated by feng shui rituals.
+The inner self-belief that you can achieve your goals is activated by feng shui rituals.
 However, the miracle-working property of feng shui is not the ritual but the placebo effect behind it.
-Although, Niels Bohr, Danish quantum physicist, Nobel Prize winner in Physics said categorically when asked why he used feng shui, “I understand that it works whether you believe in it or not.”
+Although Niels Bohr, Danish quantum physicist, and Nobel Prize winner in Physics, said categorically when asked why he used feng shui, “I understand that it works whether you believe in it or not.”
 Obviously, there are environmental stressors such as electromagnetic pollution, dirty electricity, geopathic stress, air pollution and so on that will affect you whether you believe in them or not.

 The opposite of placebo is nocebo or self-defeating prophecy or negative thinking.
-People struggle with manifesting their goals and dreams, usually, not because of the lack of resources but because of lack of resourcefulness, limiting beliefs and negative thinking.
+People struggle with manifesting their goals and dreams, usually not because of the lack of resources but because of lack of resourcefulness, limiting beliefs and negative thinking.

-Externalisation of the problems, focusing and anchoring
+The externalisation of the problems, focusing and anchoring

 Feng shui works partly because it helps people to get a healthy perspective and distance from their problems or desires.
 The external environment becomes a metaphor for understanding the issue.
 The focus is the key to the realisation and execution of our goals and plans.
 And it also becomes an anchoring solution to the problem.
 With physical changes that are visually present, we anchor the positive intentions and focus to feng shui rituals which are basically physical affirmations.